-Every year, thousands of people call Precise Plumbing Corp to visit their home due to a burst pipe that had frozen.
+Every year, thousands of people look for emergency plumbing services or call Precise Plumbing Corp to visit their home due to a burst pipe that had frozen.
+Unfortunately, it can sometimes be a serious issue.
+You would need to save your belongings and hire a company that provides fast water removal for your home (read more on such company).
 Depending on your circumstance, you could include the help of the city to shut off the water as your own shutoff valve is seized.
 It’s bad enough to face a flood in the basement during the summer, but a winter flood can compound the problem in a variety of ways.
 How do you maintain your plumbing in order to stave off a miserable holiday incident?

 1. Hard Water Valve Maintenance – Calcium and lime deposits can form on your pipes and valves over time which can cause them to seize up.
 In the event of an emergency, you may be unable to disable water to a particular part of the house and require a complete shut off from the water company or city.
 This can cost you a great deal of money and could cause damage to the home or your possessions.
 Periodically examining your valves can keep you apprised of required maintenance.
 If you catch the buildup in time, a simple bottle of CLR can clear up the deposit and allow you to turn the valve.
 If you are still unable to move it, you may want to have a professional examine it before an accident occurs.

 2. Heat Tape – Some homes are subjected to having pipes exposed due to inadequate shielding from the elements.
 This is quite common in trailers that don’t have proper skirting or houses that have compromised footings to allow cold air under the home.
-By wrapping the plumbing lines in heat tape, you can help stave off a freeze which could lead to a burst pipe.
+Stephan who is in water heater repair in Gilbert AZ, let’s us know that, by wrapping the plumbing lines in heat tape, you can help stave off a freeze which could lead to a burst pipe.
 Floods that happen under the home could continue to form creating a mess that the residents are unaware of.
 Before long, the entire yard and neighbor’s home could be compromised due to the water.
+The piece of advice I got from THAHeatingAirPlumbing.com is as follows.
 Secure your pipes and protect them from freezing temperatures.

 3. Under Sinks – Not every home can utilize heat efficiently.
 Rooms that seem too cold to remain in could be too cold for the pipes as well.
 Often times, bathrooms and kitchens could suffer a freeze in the lines from under the sinks themselves.
 However, these problems usually occur in trailers or homes that don’t have adequate protection or insulation.
 Take the time to investigate the possibility of adding insulation to the area or otherwise develop a strategy to make the home more efficient when the heater is on (source: Most Advance Construction Services).